Spring Means Storm Season…Are You Prepared?

 Are you prepared for Storm Season?
 It is important to face the season with preparedness.
 FEMA has a great site, www.ready.gov that has plenty of good information and tips to prepare yourself and your family for storms or emergencies.
 The site has suggestions for preparing for every time of natural disaster, pandemic, technological and accidental hazards, terrorist hazards, and more.

 The first step in preparing yourself is to create an emergency kit, make a plan of action, and also a family communications plan.
 What do you need to include in an emergency kit?
 You need to have enough food, water, and other supplies to last for 72 hours for your entire family, because in the event of a major catastrophe, it could take officials that long to reach you.
+Also, getting in touch with an insurance claim denial lawyer for your storm damage will guarantee you are helped financially to repair the damage.

 Here is a list that Ready.gov suggests for your emergency kit: